Get the facts

 - A female cat can become pregnant while still nursing.

-- One unaltered female cat and her off-spring can produce over 370,000 cats in only 7 years.
+- One unaltered female cat and her offspring can produce over two million cats in 8 years.

 Facts about dogs…